EllisV/website/src/_drafts/oxid-symfony-composer.md

 ### Symfony ClassLoader in OXID eShop

-The first thing we need to stop doing is storing all source files under document root.
+The first thing we need to do is stop storing all source files under document root.
 We are now giving ourselves a benefit of not writing custom rewriting rules for every directory or file we have.
 So our project directory tree would look like that:

 ```
 |_ ...